Hope Solo: Seattle Reign FC

 On January 19, 2013, it was announced that Solo was one of three members from the United States national team, along with Megan Rapinoe and Amy Rodriguez, allocated to the Seattle Reign FC for the inaugural season of the National Women's Soccer League, as part of the NWSL Player Allocation.
 Two months later, it was reported that she was undergoing wrist surgery and would miss about half the season because of recovery.
 Joining news that Amy Rodriguez would be out for the season because of pregnancy and Megan Rapinoe would be returning mid-season after a six-month stint for Olympique Lyonnais, the Reign faced a tough first half of the season and went 0–9–1 in their first ten games.
 With the return of Solo, Rapinoe, and some additional lineup changes made during the early summer, the Reign turned their regular season record around and finished the season in seventh place with a 5–14–3 record.
 Solo started in all 14 matches in which she played with a 1.357 goals against average.
 She made 81 saves and tallied 1,260 minutes in goal.

 In October 2013 Solo was linked with a transfer to English club Manchester City.
 Despite the relatively high salary reportedly offered by Manchester, Reign FC coach Laura Harvey expected Solo to return to the NWSL for 2014, to safeguard her place in the national team.

 Solo returned to the Reign for the 2014 season.
 The team set a league record unbeaten streak of 16 games during the first part of the season.
 During the 16 game stretch, the Reign compiled a 13–0–3 record.
 The Reign finished first in the regular season clinching the NWSL Shield for the first time.
 After defeating the Washington Spirit 2–1 in the playoff semi-finals, the Reign were defeated 2–1 by FC Kansas City during the championship final.
-Following the regular season, Solo and Reign defenders Lauren Barnes and Stephanie Cox were named to the Second XI team.
+Following the regular season, Solo and Reign defenders Lauren Barnes and Stephanie Cox were named to the Second XI team, and Solo was one of three finalists for NWSL Goalkeeper of the Year.
 Solo finished the 2014 season with 65 saves in 20 games played and a .900 goals against average.

 Solo made eight appearances for Seattle during the 2016 season before joining the national team at the 2016 Rio Olympics.
-After US Soccer suspended Solo and terminated her national team contract in August 2016 for saying that the Sweden women's national football team "played like cowards," she was granted "personal leave" by the Reign for the remainder of the NWSL season.
+After US Soccer suspended Solo and terminated her national team contract in August 2016 for saying that Sweden "played like cowards," she was granted "personal leave" by the Reign for the remainder of the NWSL season.
 She finished the season with a 0.63 GAA and 81% save percentage, including five clean sheets.